| |

 ballet.
 It is hard to believe the première was an examination performance at

 the School of American Ballet.
-Balanchine used Tchaikovsky’s Serenade for String Orchestra for the
+Balanchine used Tchaikovsky’s Serenade for String |

 ballet.
 The spectacle is simple: in bluish light, the girls are wearing long